Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Case study: setup of DR program, building test bed and SFC controller

+At time $t$, $P_{int,t+3}$ was determined by solving for $v_3^{4}$ due to the 45-minute ahead transaction requirement.
+In summary, this controller enabled the flexible operation of the building system while keeping robustness against various disturbances and prediction errors.

-\begin{remark} The use of the DDP in~\eqref{eqn:SFC_building} for building constraints allows for a bypass of the modeling process, thereby reducing expert involvement.
-On top of this, the need of state estimation is skipped, which is required when a state-space model is used.
+\begin{remark} The DDP and bi-level DeePC bypass explicit modeling and state estimation steps, which are commonly required for MPC with a parametric model.
 Due to the linearity of the DDP, both optimization problems~\ref{eqn:SFC1} and~\ref{eqn:SFC2} are convex and can be solved efficiently.
-In~\eqref{eqn:SFC1}, the predictive control problme can be formulated as a \ac{lp}, which can be solved quickly by LP solvers such as the non-commercial~\textit{CLP} or the commercial~\textit{MATLAB Linprog}.
+In detail, \eqref{eqn:SFC1} is a \ac{lp}, which can be quickly solved by LP solvers such as~\textit{CLP} and~\textit{MATLAB Linprog}.
 In~\eqref{eqn:SFC2}, the objective function~\eqref{eqn:SFC2_1} is quadratic, while the constraints~\eqref{eqn:SFC2_2} to \eqref{eqn:SFC2_6} are linear with respect to the disturbances $\mathbf{w}_{pred}$ and $\bm{\alpha}_{pred}$.
-If we employ polytopic disturbance constraints in~\eqref{eqn:SFC2_7}, the entire problem can be recast into a QP by the use of the dualization techniques.
-This allows the utilization of QP solvers such as \textit{OSQP} and \textit{MOSEK}.
-Alternatively, robust optimization toolboxes can be employed to directly solve~\eqref{eqn:SFC2}, such as \change{ \textit{YALMIP}}~\cite{lofberg2004yalmip}. \end{remark}
+If polytopic disturbance constraints are used in~\eqref{eqn:SFC2_7}, the entire problem can be reformulated into a QP using dualization techniques.
+There are many efficient QP solvers and robust optimization toolboxes available, such as \textit{MOSEK} and \textit{YALMIP}~\cite{lofberg2004yalmip}. \end{remark}

-\begin{remark} Both optimization problems~\ref{eqn:SFC1} and~\ref{eqn:SFC2} may sometimes be infeasible.
-In climate control, for instance, this usually happens at noon when the indoor temperature reaches its upper bound and future outdoor temperatures are predicted to overpower the cooling capacity.
-In such instances, the box constraints on $y$ and/or $SoC$ are softened by introducing some slack variables.
-These variables then incur a significant penalty cost added to the objective function.
-This approach ensures the feasibility of the problem while preserving satisfactory performance in practice. \end{remark}
+\begin{remark} Occasionally, both optimization problems~\ref{eqn:SFC1} and~\ref{eqn:SFC2} became infeasible.
+In climate control, for instance, this usually happens at noon when the indoor temperature reaches its upper bound and predicted outdoor temperatures exceed the cooling capacity.
+In the case of infeasibility, the box constraints on $y$ and $SoC$ were softened by introducing slack variables.
+These variables were optimized to be small by adding a significant penalty cost to the objective function.
+This approach ensures feasibility while preserving satisfactory performance in practice. \end{remark}

+\begin{remark} \changeC{ To deliver SFC services, similar hierarchical controllers have been developed and refined in previous work~\cite{qureshi2016economic,gorecki2017experimental,fabietti2018multi}.
+However, there are two key differences between the setups in this work and the prior research.
+First, previous studies relied on fixed state-space models derived from system identification for short-term experiments, whereas this work used an adaptive DDP for longer-term tests.
+Second, the building controller in this study was designed to be robust to predictive uncertainty, in contrast to the certainty-equivalent controllers used in earlier work. } \end{remark}